 What to wear come race day morning?

 Weather in New York City in the month of March is extremely unpredictable.
 There have been 70 degree days in March and there have been insane snow storms in the month of March.
 In 2017, the race was run on the heels of a pretty strong snow storm during the week leading up to the race.
 The temperature at the start of the race was 30 degrees.
+In 2018 while there was no snow on the ground, the wind chills had the temperature feeling like 20 degrees.
 While the temperature could be cold at the beginning, it could warm up rather quickly as the race progresses as well.
 So how does one dress??

 I suggest to wear some layers to the race that you will be comfortable parting with.
 There are close to 25,000 runners competing in the United NYC Half Marathon.
 This means that the bag check won’t be close to the starting line.
 In fact if you look at the graphic of the starting area above, the bag check is before you even enter the secure zone.
 Think hard about what you want to check in and what you will be able to bring with you thru security and to the starting corral.
 Keep in mind that you can only check in a clear bag.
 NYRR wants to see the contents contained in your bag.
 Also, I have confirmed with NYRR that your bag will be transported via courier to the finish line at Central Park so don’t worry about having to come back to Brooklyn to get your stuff!
 Check your bag in with confidence!

 In terms of other items allowed past security, water bottles in excess of one liter will not be allowed.
 Camelpacks are also not allowed either.
 To be honest, those likely aren’t even needed.
 The race course will have a water station just about every mile along with some water stands that will include Gatorade.
-There is even a “Powebar Gel” station in mile 7.
+There is even a “Powebar Gel” station along the Half marathon route!